Xueyi-Wang/Xueyi-Xang.github.io/content/post/blog-with-jupyter/index.md

 ---
-title: How to Connect remote server from University
+title: How to Connect Habrok from University of Groingen
 date: '2023-11-04'
 summary: A short tutorial for connecting sever of university from University of Groningen
 ---